sebranchett/ExoSPEEDY/README.md

 These ocean model changes may be used freely and are provided ‘as is’, without warranty of any kind.

+## Comments in the code
+The first step in adapting the code for exoplanets is to identify the flow of earth parameters.
+To this purpose, each subroutine is annotated with comment lines starting with the string 'C--IO x' where x is one of:
+- r - reads from a file
+- w - writes to a file
+- h - gets input from a .h file
+- s - sets a value in a .f or .h file

+## Notes for use with exoplanets
+Planet specific parameters that were embedded in the original software can be found in cpl\_inplanet.h.
+Other relevant parameters have not been moved from their original cls\_in\*.h file.

+Daily mean upper air levels are fixed in ppo\_tminc.f.

+The ozone absorption model, polar night cooling in the stratosphere model, stratiform cloud model and energy fractions in LW bands model (assumes 100 to 400K) are defined in, in phy\_radiat.f.

+The water specific model for sea temperature is defined in cpl\_sea.f and cpl\_sea\_model.f

+For the ocean model, solar radiation is fixed for the equinox in phy\_radiat.f.

 ## How the main script works